-The Austen Riggs Center is committed to the education of future generations of psychiatrists and psychologists in the values and skills of psychodynamic thought and treatment.
-To accomplish this part of its mission, Riggs, through its Erikson Institute, offers post-graduate Fellowships in psychodynamic psychotherapy and psychoanalytic studies.
+The Austen Riggs Center is committed to the education of future generations of psychiatrists and psychologists in the values and skills of psychoanalytic thought and treatment of people with complex psychological difficulties.
+To accomplish this part of its mission, Riggs, through its Erikson Institute, offers post-graduate Fellowships in psychoanalytic psychotherapy and psychoanalytic studies.

-This robust, in-depth program prepares Fellows to work effectively with serious and often inadequately treated mental illness, to train and supervise others, to manage a complex treatment setting and to contribute to the body of knowledge about disturbed development and its treatment.
+Work with families, psychological testing (for psychologists) and psychodynamically-informed prescribing (for psychiatrists) are part of our comprehensive training program.
+Additionally, Fellows work within a therapeutic community program, where learning is focused on the application of psychoanalytic understanding to group phenomena and the development of leadership and consulting skills.
+This robust, in-depth program prepares Fellows to work effectively with complex, challenging and often inadequately treated psychiatric difficulties, to teach and supervise others, to navigate a complex treatment setting and to contribute to the body of knowledge about disturbed development and its treatment.
 In addition, it teaches Fellows to think across disciplines and to consider how their learning might be applied more broadly.

-Prerequisites for the Psychology Fellowship are the completion of both a doctoral degree in Clinical or Counseling Psychology (from an APA accredited program) and an APA accredited or APPIC listed pre-doctoral clinical internship.
+Prerequisites for the Psychology Fellowship are the completion of both a doctoral degree (PhD or PsyD) in Clinical or Counseling Psychology from an APA accredited program and an APA accredited or APPIC listed pre-doctoral clinical internship.

-Accepting applications for the 2014 post-doctorate Fellowship in psychoanalytic psychotherapy.
-For more information on the Fellowship Program contact Bertha Connelley, at (413) 931-5206.
+We are accepting applications for the 2015 post-doctorate Fellowship in advanced psychoanalytic psychotherapy and psychoanalytic studies and in psychoanalytic psychotherapy.
+For more information on the Fellowship Program contact Bertha Connelley, Director of Human Resources, at 931.5206.